 When it comes to replacing missing teeth, patients may consider a dental implant or a more traditional dental bridge.
 They may well be guided by cost and end up choosing the cheapest option without fully appreciating the pros and cons of the different treatments available to them.

-As an example, let’s compare a traditional cemented dental bridge with a single tooth dental implant.
+As an example, let’s compare a traditional cemented dental bridge with a single-tooth dental implant.
 The former is certainly cheaper than the latter – but why is that?

 Just consider how a dental bridge is made.
 As the name suggests, a ‘bridge’ must be created to support the replacement tooth.
-Take a look at this 2 minute video which compares a single tooth dental implant and a three unit bridge to replace one missing tooth.
+Take a look at this 2-minute video which compares a single-tooth dental implant and a three unit bridge to replace one missing tooth.

 If you choose to have a dental bridge to replace a single tooth, the process involves drilling down the adjacent teeth to create anchors to support the bridge.
 In short, the process involves removing healthy tooth tissue which is irreversible.
-For a single tooth dental implant the adjacent teeth are not affected at all.
+For a single-tooth dental implant, the adjacent teeth are not affected at all.

-Also be aware that if you have a missing tooth, you will start to lose bone in the area of the missing tooth by a process called resorption.
+Also be aware that if you have a missing tooth, you will start to lose bone in the area of the missing tooth through a process called resorption.
 The placement of a dental implant can help stabilise this area and prevent further bone loss; however a dental bridge, since it doesn’t get placed within the bone structure, cannot help in bone stabilisation.